 Apart from carpet, here are other floor materials that help to soundproof the floor of your restaurant:

-Made using materials extracted from the bark of a cork tree, cork flooring is an excellent soundproofing material.
+Made using materials extracted from the bark of a cork tree, cork is an excellent soundproofing material.
 It’s also sustainable and cozy; hence, ideal for commercial applications.
 But owing to its susceptibility to denting and staining, experts recommend using it as an underlay to serve as acoustic insulation.

 If you’re looking for a tougher material that can hold up to the high foot traffic of restaurants, WPC is your best bet.
 It’s waterproof.
 It’s durable and incredibly easy to maintain.